 MS, Mathematical Sciences – Clemson University (1995)

-BA, Industrial and Management Systems Engineering – Georgia Tech (1989)
+BS, Industrial and Systems Engineering – Georgia Tech (1989)

 Forensic Artifact Extraction